CertiCoq/certicoq/README.md

 ## Directory structure

 * `theories/` contains the sources of the compiler
-* `plugin/` contains the CertiRocq plugin for Coq
+* `plugin/` contains the CertiRocq plugin for Rocq
 * `benchmarks/` contains the benchmark suite
 * `glue/` contains the glue code generator
-* `bootstrap/` contains the bootstrapped CertiRocq plugin for Coq and a CertiRocq-compiled variant of MetaRocq's safe type checker.
+* `bootstrap/` contains the bootstrapped CertiRocq plugin for Rocq and a CertiRocq-compiled variant of MetaRocq's safe type checker.

 Structure of the theories directory: